 Threat-based impersonation scams

 Threat-based impersonation scams are common and can be traumatic for the victim.
-Typically, scammers pretend to be from a well-known trusted business, government department or organisation - including energy or telecommunications providers, Australia Post, banks and law enforcement agencies - and they threaten you into handing over your money or personal information.
+Typically, scammers pretend to be from a well-known trusted business, government department or organisation - including energy or telecommunications providers, Australia Post, banks and law enforcement agencies - and they threaten you into handing over your money or personal details.
 This type of scam is commonly received over the phone, though it can also come via email or text message.

-Scammers will impersonate government officials and say that you have an outstanding tax debt or that there are problems with your government benefits, immigration papers or visa status, and you need to pay the debt or other fees to fix the problem.
+In impersonating government officials, the scammer may say that you have an outstanding tax debt or there are problems with your government benefits, immigration papers or visa status, and you need to pay the debt or other fees to fix the problem.
 They will threaten you with a fine, disconnection of benefits, legal costs, or sometimes suggest you will be arrested or deported.

 Case study – tax fraud

-Eliza received a call apparently from the 'Australian Taxation Office', the caller told her she was being charged with tax fraud.
-Eliza apparently owed $4900 and if she didn't pay an initial instalment of $500, a warrant for her arrest would be issued and she could face jail.
+Eliza received a call apparently from the 'Australian Taxation Office'.
+The caller told her she was being charged with tax fraud.
+The scammer told Eliza she owed $4900 and if she didn't pay an initial instalment of $500, a warrant for her arrest would be issued and she could face jail.
 The scammer pressured her by saying she had to make the decision and pay now, or be arrested.
 So Eliza gave the caller her credit card details, only to quickly realise she had been scammed.

-Case study – help Telstra
+Case study – fake Telstra phonecall

 Case study – infringement notice

-Anthony received an email apparently from 'the Australian Federal Police' with an infringement notice attached for a speeding violation.
+Anthony received an email apparently from the 'Australian Federal Police' with an infringement notice attached for a speeding violation.
 The email told Anthony that if he didn't pay the fine within 28 days, enforcement action would be taken and he could be prosecuted in the Magistrates' Court.
 Anthony attempted to open the attachment, however the file was corrupted.
-Fortunately, his computer security software alerted him there was a security threat and disabled the file.
+Fortunately, his computer security software alerted him there was a security threat and they disabled the file.